 Allowing the IRS to discuss return information with a fiduciary.

 The following example illustrates how to complete Form 2848.
-The two completed forms for this example are shown on the next pages.

 A power of attorney will be recognized after it is received, reviewed, and determined by the IRS to contain the required information.
 However, until a power of attorney is entered on the CAF system, IRS personnel may be unaware of the authority of the person you have named to represent you.
 Therefore, during this interim period, IRS personnel may request that you or your representative bring a copy to any meeting with the IRS.